SKI SUPERPIPE – TARGETING Milan Cortina 2026

-Now, at just 21 years-old, and in her first official season with Canada's World Cup Halfpipe Team, 2018-19 proved to be a breakout season for Rachael.
+Her first official season with Canada's World Cup Halfpipe Team in 2018-19 proved to be a breakout.

-She came from behind to win Dew Tour's modified superpipe competition in Breckenridge, CO, beating teammate and Olympic champion Cassie Sharpe.
+She came from behind to win Dew Tour's modified superpipe competition in Breckenridge, Colorado, besting teammate and Olympic Champion Cassie Sharpe.

-And carried the Dew Tour momentum into her first ever X Games and found her way onto the podium with a bronze medal and a fourth place finish at the 2019 FIS World Championships.
+And she carried the Dew Tour momentum into her first-ever X Games and found her way onto the podium with a bronze medal, followed by a fourth place finish at the 2019 FIS World Championships.